 In the above example, period characters are escaped as

 In many Linode documents, you may be instructed to edit the contents of a file.
 To do this, you need to use a text editor.
 Most of the distribution templates that Linode provides come with an implementation of the vi/vim text editor and the nano text editor.
-These are small, lightweight, and very powerful text editors that allow you manipulate the text of a file from the terminal environment.
+These are small, lightweight and powerful text editors that allow you manipulate the text of a file from the terminal environment.

 There are other options for text editors, notably emacs and “zile.”
 Feel free to install these programs using your operating system’s package manager.
-Make sure you search your package database so that you can install a version compiled without GUI components (i.e. X11).
+Make sure you search your package database so you can install a version compiled without GUI components (i.e. X11).

-To open a file, simply issue a command beginning with the name of the editor you wish to run followed by the name of the file you wish to edit.
+To open a file, issue a command beginning with the name of the editor you wish to run followed by the name of the file you wish to edit.
 Here are a number of example commands that open the

 nano /etc/hosts vi /etc/hosts emacs /etc/hosts zile /etc/hosts

 Since vi and vim are modal editors, their operation is a bit more complex.
-After opening a file in vi, you can enter “insert” mode by pressing the “i” key; this will let you edit text in the conventional manner.
+After opening a file in vi, you can enter “insert” mode by pressing the “i” key; this will let you edit text in the conventional way.
 To save the file, you must exit into “normal” mode by pressing the escape key (

 Control-[ also sends escape), and then type